alaa281997/401-data-structures-and-algorithms/Sort/README.md

-# Insertion Sort
+# Sort
-Insertion sort is a simple sorting algorithm that builds the final sorted array one item at a time.
+A Sorting Algorithm is used to rearrange a given array or list elements according to a comparison operator on the elements.
+The comparison operator is used to decide the new order of element in the respective data structure.
 ## Whiteboard Process
 Lab 26: